rchikhi/2022-pangenome-aws/PartC.md

 You may then connect to the instance.
 Note that the username is no longer 'ec2-user' but 'ubuntu'.
 Upon the first connection, it will format the allocated NVME SSD drive (which should be quick).

+Note that you apparently don't need to 'unsubscribe' at the end of our session.
+Deleting the instance will be enough (or at least, I hope).

 B. Preparing the analysis

 Refer to PartB to download the data to this instance.
 We'll get the same human genome and PCR-free Illumina reads.
 The instance come 'pre-packaged' with two disk volumes, one 140 GB with the system and a 825 GB entirely fresh.
 Let's use the latter.